arippberger/dns-lorem-ipsum-generator/readme.txt

 1. Download the ZIP from GitHub
 2. Upload under Dashboard -> Plugins -> Add New -> Upload
 3. Tada!
 You can now use the [dns-ipsum] shortcode – Also, a button which adds to shortcode will be added to your TinyMCE interface.

+== Screenshots ==

+1. screenshot-1.png shows the DNS Lorem Ipsum button in the TinyMCE interface.

 == Changelog ==